pkusensei/MinskFork/README.md

 - Using directive

     It just feels not right to automatically compile every source file in the same directory without any checks.
 Here a `using` keyword is added to bring other source files into the fold.
 As of now it works with [/samples/hello/helloworld.mcf](/samples/hello/helloworld.mcf) and [/samples/fib/test.mcf](/samples/fib/test.mcf) but definitely needs more testing.
 In the hindsight it works more like Python's `import` than C#'s `using`.
-The downside is it pollutes the current source file with every symbols from imported sources.
+The downside is it pollutes the current source file with every symbol from imported sources.

 - Postfix operations, i.e. `i++` & `i--`